VasiaBalaska/Semantic-Clustering-and-Localization/README.md

 # Semantic-Clustering-and-Localization

-The below,  the steps are presented that we followed to implement our method are presented and analyzed.
+Below, the steps are presented that we followed to implement our method are presented and analyzed.

 1) Extract and save the histogramms descriptors from the code ''Histogramms_Descriptors_for_images.m'' as well as store the file 'simVectorSeq.txt'
 2) Run the ''c_Louvain.c'' archive that is the Louvain implementation, extracting the archive ''simVectorSeqout.txt'' used in ''SEMANTIC_MAPS.m''